Non-shedding cats: 10 cats that don't shed (much!)

 Sphynx cats are hairless, so there's really nothing to shed.
 But they can have varying degrees of hairlessness, with some having a little peach fuzz all over their body or just on their legs.

-They are very energetic and incredibly smart, so you'll have to ensure they have tons of enrichment and exercise to keep them happy and healthy.
-Sphynx cats are also incredibly affectionate, so you'll really appreciate their lack of shedding when they're climbing all over your lap and demanding cuddles.
+Sphynx cats are also one of the most affectionate cat breeds, so you'll really appreciate their lack of shedding when they're climbing all over your lap and demanding cuddles.

 Sphynx cats are prone to rashes and fungal infections because of their hairless nature, so prepare to sponge bathe them regularly.